 Currently, I use pasteurized, store-bought whole milk (without RsBT or growth hormones) whenever I make yogurt.
 This milk doesn’t need to be heated and the yogurt adds beneficial bacteria to pasteurized milk – therefore making store-bought milk better in the end.

 However, I have been learning about making yogurt with raw milk, so don’t be surprised if I change my mind down the road. 🙂

 Can I use an alternative milk to make viili?

 Viili starter can be used with coconut milk but it isn’t likely to last for more than a few generations.
-It’s recommend to keep a back-up dairy-based culture on hand if you want to experiment with other milks.
-You can make it with goat milk, however it will not be as thick as yogurt made with whole cow milk.
+It’s recommended to keep a backup dairy-based culture on hand if you want to experiment with other kinds of milk.
+You can make it with goat milk, however, it will not be as thick as yogurt made with whole cow milk.

 Although I wouldn’t really count this as a sugar-containing recipe, technically, I should tell you that there is a small amount of sugar from the natural lactose in milk.
 Lactose is consumed by the yogurt bacteria to produce lactic acid (this is what gives yogurt its tanginess and natural preservative).
 With that said though, there isn’t much lactose left in the finished yogurt.